I have zero qualms about sticking my kids in front of an iPad or a movie when I need to.

 - Try Mister Rogers.
 If your child hasn’t seen the show before, I recommend watching a Mister Rogers episode together the first time, or you can play LEGOs or make art together while the episode plays in the background.
 Then pay attention to your child.
 This slow-paced children’s show tends to put many kids in a sort of calm trance, and when the episode is over, they aren’t moody like they tend to be after other kinds of television.
 Guilt-free screen time?
 Check!

 - Let them pick a class.
 At Outschool, your child can browse the online classes available and pick what they want to learn about, from ASL to raising chickens to video game design – pretty much everything you can think of!
-Classes are small groups of students who meet via video chat on a regular basis for a period of time, and teachers are experts on the topic they’re teaching about.
+Classes are small groups of students who meet via video chat regularly, and teachers are experts on the topic they’re teaching about.
+For older kids and teens, you can also check MasterClass to see if they have a class with an expert that might be a good fit.
+For example, they can get tennis lessons from Serena Williams or learn about songwriting from John Legend.

 - Queue up a playlist.
 What is your kid obsessed with?
 Some kids are obsessed with dinosaurs, others might be obsessed with construction vehicles.
 One of my kids is all-in on Harry Potter, while another is obsessed with dolphins.
 Scientists call this an “intense interest,” and research shows that encouraging your child’s intense interest makes them better learners and makes them smarter.
 To support your child’s intense interest, spend a few minutes searching for educational videos on Youtube on that topic and make them a playlist of videos to watch.
 Kids who have an intense interest will enjoy a video playlist like this many times over, soaking up more knowledge every time through!